DevBig-Tee/Buildh3r-Oct-Aleo/README.md

+### Zero Knowledge Salary Equality

+A zero-knowledge proof application built on Aleo that enables women to anonymously compare salaries and bridge the gender pay gap.

+## Problem Statement
+Women often face challenges in salary negotiations due to lack of transparency and fear of discrimination.
+This application provides a secure, private way to compare salaries and gain insights for better negotiation.

+## Solution
+Using zero-knowledge proofs on Aleo, women can:
+- Submit their salary data privately
+- Compare against industry averages
+- Get proof of pay discrepancy without revealing personal data
+- Contribute to aggregate statistics anonymously

 # React + Aleo + Leo

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/fork/github/AleoHQ/sdk/tree/testnet3/create-aleo-app/template-react)

 This template provides a minimal setup to get React and Aleo working in Vite with HMR and some ESLint rules.